-We work with the timber industry, the Forestry Commision and local businesses to ensure that any timber being transported on our roads is done according to agreed principles and protocols.
+We work with the timber local businesses to ensure that any timber being transported on our roads is in accordance with agreed principles and protocols.

-The Agreed Routes Map is the primary working document for use by all interested parties to indicate the status of the majority of public roads and their capacity to sustain standard fully loaded haulage vehicles.
+The Agreed Routes Map (ARM) is the primary working document for use by all interested parties to indicate the status of the majority of public roads and their capacity to sustain standard fully loaded haulage vehicles.
 The map is configured to indicate Agreed Routes as well as other routes designated in order of capacity as “Consultation Routes”, “Severely Restricted Routes” and “Excluded Routes” for the purposes of indicating the likelihood that any haulage operation will require mitigation to avoid damage to the network in excess of that considered sustainable.
 Any route not designated as an Agreed route should be considered as a Consultation Route.
 This excludes the trunk road network.

 Argyll Timber Transport Group

 The Argyll Timber Transport Group (ATTG) is a voluntary body supported by the timber industry, Scottish Forestry and Local Authority as a means of minimising problems arising from timber haulage on public roads.
 Agreements are made in a spirit of co-operation to sustain the network and maintain appropriate access for all road users.

 Historic damage to the road network arising from severe winters has been mitigated by the work carried out by the ATTG, particularly through financial support that the group is able to access.
 The ATTG champions best practise and the use of technology such as central tyre inflation (CTI).
 Local hauliers making considerable investments to their fleet with a view to sustaining the local road network.
 The ATTG facilitated partnership working in a collaborative manner which has ensured mitigation measures are agreed.
 The road network has been significantly improved through the strategic roads programme, including strengthening and widening works, often with financial input from the Strategic Timber Transport Scheme.